What is an aluminium case and how is it made?

 Case edges are folded into double triangular sections that provide great stiffness once they have been puddle welded.
 The gives a fully triangulated lattice structure.

 Other seams in the modular construction are continuously welded and are specially designed to be watertight.

 Internal reinforcements are added to provide suspension mountings for the isolation of the 19” racks.
 These vary depending on the payload.

-As well as vertical height modules, the system can have front to back extensions to provide cooling.
-These structural elements still come within the modular build system although the cooling itself may be custom built.[ssba]
+As well as vertical height modules, the system can have the front to back extensions to provide cooling.
+These structural elements still come within the modular build system although the cooling itself may be custom-built.[ssba]